 Defining a Penalty Area as a No Play Zone

-The Committee may decide to define all or part of a penalty area as a no play zone.
-See Section 2G for more information on when to mark a penalty area as a no play zone.
+The Committee may decide to define all or part of a penalty area as a no play zone (see Section 2G).

 (7)